| Memories from Eva Rippy Pybrum

 Manchester who had moved to Corralitos.
 Bobo was my mother's youngest

+sister.
 Eva with her Aunt Bobo

 Eva and Leslie